Sharing is Caring

 Food security is a Constitutional right (check Article 43 of the Constitution) in Kenya and Nakuru County is promoting this right through its many large scale and subsistence farms.
 Most food crops perform very well in the county.
 For instance, wheat, maize, beans, sweet potatoes, millet and wimbi are all grown by many farmers across the county.

 Kiambogo area is not left behind, the area has fertile soil and farmers grow mainly maize and beans.
 They also keep livestock such as cattle, goats and sheep.
-Sheep is the favourite in this area of Kenya.
+Sheep is the favorite in this area of Kenya.
 Those who do smart farming grow short term crops such as vegetables, beans and Irish potatoes among others.
 Growing maize is sometimes disadvantageous considering that when you grow maize in April you have to wait till November in order to harvest.
 That means you have one planting season the entire year.

 On the other hand, if you grow beans only ( I did that) you harvest after four months and if the weather was good, you make good money.
 Beans still do very well over this side of Kenya.